jaimesk8/googlemapsscrapp/README.md

 ### Prerequisites

-First you need to install install these npm packages in our pro ject folder.
+First you need to install install these npm packages in our project folder.

 * npm puppeteer
   ```sh